minvws/icore-php-codable/README.md

 This way you can even choose to encode nested objects inside the owner class instead of delegating it to the respective class.

-If you assign values to the container PHPCodable will automatically try to determine the best way to encode the value.
+If you assign values to the container Codable will automatically try to determine the best way to encode the value.
 But you can also choose to explicitly encode to a certain type using one of the `encode<type>` methods.

 ### Implementing the `encode` method in a delegate class